shivharis/turtlebot3_wiki/docs/source/friends.rst

 - TurtleBot3 Friends: Road Train
 - TurtleBot3 Friends: Real TurtleBot

+..
+NOTE:: Any suggestions, any ideas, any applicants for this TurtleBot3 Friends Project is welcomed.
+We want to welcome our new TurtleBot3 Friends.
+If you have TurtleBot3 Friends who realized your new idea, please let us know.
+We will be introducing your robot to this wiki page. :) [email] ost@robotis.com

 TurtleBot3 Friends: Car
 ------------------------

-- Features: About 1:2 gear ratio, differential gears want to make the Car be in the Formula E!
+- ``Features``: About 1:2 gear ratio, differential gears want to make the Car be in the Formula E!

-- Composition: Two Dynamixel XM-430 Series (One for steering, one for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, OLLO plastic frames.
+- ``Composition``: Two Dynamixel XM-430 Series (One for steering, one for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, OLLO plastic frames.
+- ``Hardware``: (coming soon)
+- ``Software``: (coming soon)

 .. raw:: html